MikeJollie2707/Minecraft-SMD/README.md

     - [x] Resolve dependency automatically.
         - This functionality is currently not working as expected (due to the API itself).
 I will do something about this later.
     - [ ] Download in parallel.
-- [ ] Fallback to CurseForge.
-- [ ] Fallback to GitHub release download.
+- [x] Fallback to GitHub release download.

+## What about CurseForge?

+Probably not going to happen.
+They require an API key to even do a GET request so I can't be bothered with that.

-## Instruction
+## How to use?

-The next section will detail how to use the script.
+The next section will detail how to use the scripts.

-### First Run
+### Download scripts

 1. Download the entire repository via GitHub or Git.
+Note the dot at the end.

 ```sh
 git clone https://github.com/MikeJollie2707/personal-mcmod-download.git .